-Lynn Jamieson (Chair Scottish CND) will lead off by establishing the link between nuclear power and nuclear weapons, then Rae Street (CND UK) will talk about the CND campaign ‘No to Nuclear Power’, concentrating on expensive, dirty and dangerous.
-Next up will be the well-known radiation consultant Ian Fairlie providing us with an update on Hunterston, and he will be followed by Cllr Audrey Doig (Vice-Convenor Scottish NFLA) on the unfortunately typical lack of preparedness for any nuclear incident whether involving weapons or power stations.
+Next up will be the well known radiation consultant Ian Fairlie providing us with an update on the situation at Hunterston, and he will be followed by Sean Morris (Principal Policy Officer UK & Ireland NFLA (Nuclear Free Local Authorities)) on the unfortunately typical lack of preparedness for any nuclear incident whether involving weapons or power stations.

-After lunch, which will be provided on site, Mike Danson (Professor of Enterprise Policy at Herriot-Watt University) will start the afternoon with an overview of renewables in Scotland, then David Toke (Reader in Energy Politics at Aberdeen University) will be talking about the capability of renewables to supply not just electricity but 100% of UK energy needs.
-Pete Roche (No2Nuclear) will explore the jobs aspect particularly in relation to ‘Just Transition’, and the conference will conclude with an examination of renewables in relation to climate change by Mark Ruskell (MSP and Green Party Spokesperson for Energy and Climate).
+After a short break for lunch Mike Danson (Professor Emeritus Heriot-Watt) will start the afternoon session off with an overview of renewables in Scotland, and David Toke (Reader in Energy Politics Aberdeen University) will be demonstrating the capability of renewables to supply not just Scotland’s but 100% of the UK’s energy needs.

 Following on will be Pete Roche of No2 Nuclear who will explore the jobs aspect particularly in relation to ‘Just Transition’, and the conference will conclude with Linda Pentz Gunter, (Founder of beyondnuclear.org) who will be looking at the day’s input in relation to climate change.